smcdonald125/NHD-Accumulation/README.md

 These data will have the total pixel count for each unique class, excluding NoData, recorded and accumulated.
 The total accumulated area for each class is calculated by mutiplying the pixel count with a user-defined conversion factor.

+### Tabular Data

+These data will have the accumulated values for user specified fields, with the final output having "Ws" in front of the original column name.